/institutional/perspectives/portfolio-strategy/understanding-collateralized-loan-obligations-clo

 Recovery Rates for Leveraged Loans and High-Yield Bonds

 Source: Guggenheim Investments, JP Morgan.
-Data as of 10.31.2023.
-Past performance does not guarantee future success.
+Data as of 5.30.2025.
+Past performance does not guarantee future results.

 Understanding CLO Structures

 At its inception, a CLO raises money to purchase a portfolio of loans by selling various debt and equity tranches to investors.
 Each tranche has a different claim priority on the cash received from the loan pool and exposure to loss from the underlying collateral pool.
-Cash flow distributions begin with the senior-most debt tranches of the CLO capital structure and flow down to the junior-most equity tranche—a distribution methodology that is referred to as a waterfall.
-The cash flow waterfall and a suite of performance tests and collateral concentration limits provide varying degrees of protection to the CLO’s debt tranches.
+Cash flow distributions begin with the senior-most debt tranches of the CLO capital structure and flow down to the junior-most equity tranche—a distribution method referred to as a waterfall.
+The cash flow waterfall and a suite of performance tests and collateral concentration limits provide varying degrees of protection to the CLOs’ debt tranches.

 Understanding the Typical Structure of a CLO